View the current warnings for Tasmania

 - Swell

-- Southwesterly 2 to 3 metres, increasing to 4 metres south of King Island.
+- Southwesterly around 1 metre, increasing to 1 to 1.5 metres south of King Island during the morning.

 - Weather